dromara/fast-request/docs/en/guide/faq.md

 ## S: APIs echo

-For the saved API, you modify it again, and you need manually fill in the parameters and save <ColorIcon icon="saveNew" /> it.
-If you don't want the parameters you saved before at all, you can just click <ColorIcon icon="regenerate" />([Re generate](/guide/features/regenerate.md)).
+For the saved API, you modify it again, and you need to manually fill in the parameters and save <ColorIcon icon="save" /> it.
+If you don't want the parameters you saved before at all, you can click <ColorIcon icon="regenerate" />([Re generate](/guide/features/regenerate.md)).

 > Please ensure that click `save button` <ColorIcon icon="saveNew" /> every time you modify api params.